Text-based Person Search in Full Images via Semantic-Driven Proposal Generation: Method

 Finally, the Cross-Scale Alignment Loss (CSAL) is calculated by,

-\textbf{Global matching.} Besides the cross scale alignment with mixed features, we additionally use CMPM loss and CMPC loss to supervise the cross modal matching of the global-scale features.
-CMPM loss computes the matching probability of the proposal-text pair by calculating a scalar projection $\vp_{i,j}$ of global proposal feature $\vI_{i}$ onto the normalized global text feature $\overline{\vT}_{j}$,
+\textbf{Global matching.} Besides the cross scale alignment with mixed features, we additionally use CMPM loss and CMPC loss~\cite{zhang2018deep} to supervise the cross modal matching of the global-scale features.
+CMPM loss computes the matching probability of the proposal-text pair and CMPC is a variant of norm-softmax classification loss.
+We refer readers to ~\cite{zhang2018deep} for more details about these two losses.

-KL divergence is enforced to measure the distance between the predicted and ground-truth label distributions.